fvwmorg/fvwmorg.github.io/Wiki/CookBook/index.md

 ---
-layout : wiki
+layout: wiki
-title : CookBook
+title: CookBook
-type : main
+type: main
-weight : 900
+weight: 900
-description : |
+description: |
   This is a collection of different recipes to get fvwm to achieve different effects.
 Some examples are a show desktop feature, give sticky windows their own decor, and many more.